david-zaletanski/fetchunsplash/README.md

 # fetchunsplash

-A NodeJS command line tool that downloads curated images from Unsplash.
+A NodeJS command line tool that finds recent curated images on Unsplash and downloads them to a directory you choose.

 ## Installation